deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_21_3.png)

-> 🔼 The figure shows synthetic images generated with different image guidance levels, illustrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
+> 🔼 The figure displays synthetic images generated from iWildCam dataset using different image guidance levels and random seeds, illustrating the spectrum of synthetic-to-real data.
 > <details>
 > <summary>read the caption</summary>
-> Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).
+> Figure 7: Synthetic generation with various image guidance and random seeds based on iWildCam.
 > </details>

 ![](figures/figures_21_4.png)

-> 🔼 Figure 8 shows examples of synthetic image generation failures from ImageNet-LT, highlighting issues such as object misidentification and low-quality image generation.
+> 🔼 Figure 9 shows examples of synthetic image generation failures from the iWildcam dataset, highlighting issues such as object misidentification and low image quality.
 > <details>
 > <summary>read the caption</summary>
-> Figure 8: Failure cases for ImageNet-LT synthetic generation
+> Figure 9: Failure cases for iWildCam synthetic generation
 > </details>

 ![](figures/figures_22_0.png)

-> 🔼 The figure visualizes synthetic images generated with various image guidance levels and random seeds, illustrating the spectrum of image quality from prototypical to photorealistic.
+> 🔼 The figure visualizes synthetic images generated with various image guidance levels and random seeds using ImageNet-LT.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Synthetic generation with various image guidance and random seeds based on ImageNet-LT.